 Messy Fringe vs. Textured Fringe: What’s the Real Difference?

-Many people use these terms interchangeably, but semantically, there is a nuance that affects what you should ask for at the barbershop.
+Many people use these terms interchangeably, but semantically, there’s a nuance that affects what you should ask for at the barbershop.

 The Messy Fringe (The “Lived-In” Look)